pagekit/docs/developer-basics/views-templating.md

 ```

 ### Include CSS in view file
 To include a CSS file in your view, call the `style helper` from the `View`.
-The first parameter is a unique identifier for the stylesheet, while the second paramter is the path of the stylesheet where `theme:` is a reference to the root directory of a package named 'theme'.
+The first parameter is a unique identifier for the stylesheet, while the second parameter is the path of the stylesheet where `theme:` is a reference to the root directory of a package named 'theme'.
 You can define its dependencies through the third parameter.

 ```
 <?php $view->style('name', 'package:dir/style.css') ?>